pythonhealthdatascience/stars-reproduce-shoaib-2022/reproduction/README.md

 > Create the environment using this command in your terminal: `conda env create -f environment.yaml`
 >
-> You can use this environment in your preferred IDE, such as VSCode.
+> You can use this environment in your preferred IDE, such as VSCode (where you will be asked to select the kernel/interpreter).
+>
+> You can activate it in the terminal by running `conda activate shoaib2022`
 >
 > You can also use this file to create the environment using mamba: `mamba env create -f environment.yml`